A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/Validation documents/README.md

 This repository also contains an xslt folder with the xslt artefacts compiled from the schematron validation artefacts.
 Any of them can be used for validation of an A-NZ electronic invoice.

+In December 2023 the new Peppol International (PINT) A-NZ Billing specification was published.
+The Australian and New Zealand Peppol Authorities have committed to migrating to that specification.
+The migration dates are subject to review and approval but the PINT A-NZ Billing specification is anticipated to become mandatory in November 2024 and in May 2025 the A-NZ Peppol BIS 3.0 extensions will be removed.
+You can view the new PINT A-NZ specification [here](https://docs.peppol.eu/poac/aunz/).
+The validation artefacts are also included in the downloadable resources.

 ## Validation process

 In order to validate a document instance, the following process should be used: